apietrelli/myVCF/docs/feature.rst

 .. |summary_button| image:: img/myVCF_summary_button.png

-.. hint:: First statistics loading could takes some time (minutes), especially for exome/genome projects.
-All the next loadings will be very fast thanks to the system saving cache that speed-up the process.
-Cache memory will be clear once the application is closed.
+.. hint:: The first time you load the summary statistics the process will take several minutes, especially for exome/genome projects.
+All following loadings will be very fast thanks to the system saving in the cache that speeds-up the process.
+Cache memory will be removed once the application is closed.

-The VCF quality report page consists of several statistics and plots all-in-one page.
-You can export separately each plot as single image.
+The VCF quality report consists of several statistics and plots all-in-one page.
+You can export separately each plot as single images.

 Here, some example of the statistics generated:

-- Number of variants and mutation distribution across samples
+- Number of variants and the distribution of mutation across samples

 .. figure:: img/myVCF_summary_1.png
      :scale: 50 %